base/base-boilerplate/README.md

 **Generate**

-Pass the configuration to the `.boilerplate` or `.boilerplateStream` method to build the boilerplate.
+Pass the configuration to the `.boilerplate` or `.boilerplateStream` method to "build" the boilerplate.
+In this example we're not doing any additional processing, so the source files will simply be copied to the specified destination directories.

 ```js
 // stream